Experimenting with artificial intelligence and machine learning at the Library of Congress.

 - Citizen DJ by 2020 Innovator in Residence Brian Foo

-- America’s Public Bible: Machine-Learning Detection of Biblical Quotations Across LOC Collections via Cloud Computing by CCHC Research Expert Lincoln Mullen
+- America’s Public Bible: Machine-Learning Detection of Biblical Quotations Across LOC Collections via Cloud Computing by research expert Lincoln Mullen

-- Access & Discovery of Documentary Images by CCHC Research Expert Lauren Tilton
+- Access & Discovery of Documentary Images by research expert Lauren Tilton

-- Situating Ourselves in Cultural Heritage: Using Neural Nets to Expand the Reach of Metadata and See Cultural Data on Our Own Terms by CCHC Research Expert Andromeda Yelton
+- Situating Ourselves in Cultural Heritage: Using Neural Nets to Expand the Reach of Metadata and See Cultural Data on Our Own Terms by research expert Andromeda Yelton

-- The Machine Learning + Libraries Summit: Event Summary includes more detailed information about the Machine Learning + Libraries Summit hosted by LC Labs in September 2019.
+- The Machine Learning + Libraries Summit: Event Summary (2020) includes detailed information about the Machine Learning + Libraries Summit hosted by LC Labs in September 2019

-- Digital Libraries, Intelligent Data Analytics, and Augmented Description: Final Report details exploratory projects conducted by the Project Aida Team at the University of Nebraska Lincoln in collaboration with LC Labs and addresses social and technical challenges that are critical context for the development of machine learning in the cultural heritage sector.
+- Digital Libraries, Intelligent Data Analytics, and Augmented Description: Final Report (2020) details exploratory projects conducted by the Project Aida Team at the University of Nebraska Lincoln and addresses social and technical challenges for the development of ML in the cultural heritage sector

-- Machine Learning + Libraries: A Report on the State of the Field - LC Labs commissioned Ryan Cordell, Associate Professor of English at Northeastern University, to write this report on the “state of the field in machine learning and libraries.”
+- Machine Learning + Libraries: A Report on the State of the Field (2020) Ryan Cordell, Associate Professor of English at Northeastern University reports on the “state of the field in machine learning and libraries”

 - Feasible, Adaptable and Shared: A Call for a Community Framework for Implementing ML and AI" (2022) by Abigail Potter, Meghan Ferriter, Eileen J. Manchester, and Jaime Mears.
 Proceedings of the 18th Internatonal Conference on Digital Preservaton 2022, p.
 145